Keteleeria evelyniana: Cultivation and uses

 The timber of Keteleeria evelyniana is insect resistant and is useful for construction and household furniture making.
 It may also be used in construction, railroad ties, mine timbering and sundry house implements.
 The seeds are rich in essential oil that can be used for burning and soap manufacturing.
 The tree can also be used in traditional medicine.

 In mid-December 2009, a Keteleeria evelyniana located in Seattle's Washington Park Arboretum was cut down.
 It was thought that the unknown person who was responsible for the cutting down of the tree took it for a Christmas tree.
-The tree was planted in 1998, transplanted from China's Yunnan province.
+The tree was planted in 1998, and transplanted from China's Yunnan province.

 In 2013, the species was listed as vulnerable on The IUCN Red List of Threatened Species after a 2010 assessment which found the tree's population to be in significant decline and fragmented.

-Remarks

-Listed (as K. roulletii) as threatened in Vietnam by the World Conservation Monitoring Centre.
+It is listed (as K. roulletii) as threatened in Vietnam by the World Conservation Monitoring Centre.